 Practitioner applications will be competitively reviewed, scored and prioritized using a variety of qualitative and quantitative criteria and a 100-point weighted scale.
-The HCC reserves the discretionary right to provide an enrichment opportunity for additional funding (if available) and defining priority for practitioners based on the state's need in accordance with areas such as:
+The HCC reserves the discretionary right to define priorities for practitioners based on the state's need in accordance with areas such as:

-- New provider in Delaware- A Practitioner is a new practitioner/recruit to Delaware and will provide primary care services in eligible communities of need designated as health professional shortage areas. - Delaware Resident A Practitioner who has been a long-time resident of Delaware (e.g. attended school for any duration of K-12 in Delaware) or has lived in a designated rural or urban community classified as a Health Professional Shortage Area. - O The HCC reserves the discretionary right to provide an enrichment award to Delaware residents, or any other eligible practitioner, that is traditionally classified as "underrepresented" in a medical or dental profession in order to promote a more diverse health care workforce in Delaware. - Site HPSA score- Delaware seeks practitioners who demonstrate the characteristics for and an interest in serving the state's medically underserved populations.
+- New provider in Delaware A new practitioner/recruit to Delaware will provide primary care services in eligible communities of need, designated as health professional shortage areas. - Delaware Resident A practitioner who has been a long-time resident of Delaware (e.g. attended school for any duration of K-12 in Delaware) or has lived in a designated rural or urban community classified as a Health Professional Shortage Area. - The HCC reserves the discretionary right to provide an enrichment award to Delaware residents, or any other eligible practitioner, that is traditionally classified as "underrepresented" in a medical or dental profession in order to promote a more diverse health care workforce in Delaware. - Site HPSA Score Delaware seeks practitioners who demonstrate the characteristics for and an interest in serving the state's medically underserved populations.
 The HCC reserves the discretionary right to provide a higher weighted qualitative and/or quantitative score for practitioners serving in a practice site with a higher HPSA score than another applicant.
-This process is a vital component of prioritizing applicants to align with availability of State and Federal funding. - DIDER/DIMER Graduates Practitioner is a Delaware graduate and scholarship recipient of the Delaware Institute of Medical Education and Research (DIMER) or Delaware's Delaware Institute of Dental Education and Research (DIDER) programs. - Programs include: Sydney Kimmel Medical College (formerly Jefferson Medical College; Philadelphia College of Osteopathic Medicine; Temple University Kornberg School of Dentistry; and Christiana Care Health System (Medical and/or Dental Residency programs) - SIM Initiative identified health care need in specialties and/or geographies (e.g. mental/behavioral/oral health; Sussex County area)
+This process is a vital component of prioritizing applicants to align with availability of funding. - DIDER/DIMER Graduates Practitioner is a Delaware graduate and scholarship recipient of the Delaware Institute of Medical Education and Research (DIMER) or Delaware's Delaware Institute of Dental Education and Research (DIDER) programs. - Programs include: Sidney Kimmel Medical College (formerly Jefferson Medical College); Philadelphia College of Osteopathic Medicine; and Temple University Kornberg School of Dentistry.